Seven and the Ragged Tiger: Tour

 To support Seven and the Ragged Tiger, Duran Duran embarked on a world tour that covered shows in Australia, Japan, England, the US and Canada.
 Dubbed the Sing Blue Silver Tour after a lyric in Rio's "The Chauffeur", the tour was documented by a film crew, directed by Mulcahy.
 It commenced in Canberra, Australia in mid-November 1983 before returning to the UK for concerts in London in early December.
-The short Japanese leg of seven dates occurred throughout mid-to-late January 1984.
+A short seven-date leg of Japan occurred throughout mid-to-late January 1984.
 In Japan, Duran Duran played at larger venues than they were used to; audiences screamed so loud they could not hear themselves play.
 Throughout the tour, the ensemble displayed a harder and heavier sound compared to the supporting album.
-Roger stated: "The guitar is more upfront.
+Roger Taylor stated: "The guitar is more upfront.
 We go for more power and everyone projects a lot.
 It's basically a rock show.
 We're not a synthesiser band."

 The North American leg commenced at the end of January; according to Malins, the band members were on an "adrenaline-charged 'voyage of discovery'".
 While on the road in February, the band won two Grammy Awards in the new Best Long Form and Best Short Form music video categories, and appeared on the cover of Rolling Stone magazine, who dubbed them the "Fab Five" in comparison to the Beatles.

 The tour was massively successful, including through the selling of merchandise, but the non-stop touring schedule took a toll on the band members by the end of February.
-The cold weather, constant use of drugs and alcohol and presence of girlfriends led to increased tensions and fights amongst the players.
-According to Malins, inflated egos led to rampant behavior, particularly from Andy.
+The cold weather and constant use of drugs and alcohol led to increased tensions and fights amongst the players.
+According to Malins, inflated egos led to rampant behavior, particularly from Andy Taylor.
 In March, Duran Duran continued playing in the northeastern US and Canada before playing two sold-out shows at Madison Square Garden, achieving a goal they had made when they signed to EMI in 1981.

 The Sing Blue Silver Tour continued around the US, concluding in San Diego in mid-April.
-By the final dates, John was doing drugs on stage.
+By the final dates, John Taylor was doing drugs on stage.
 Footage from the shows in Oakland, California were compiled for the concert film Arena (1985).
 A planned European leg was cancelled due to the band's exhaustion.
 It was the final tour of the 1980s with the original lineup.
 At its end, the band filmed more material for Arena using studio sets; the film was released in late 1984 along with a documentary about the tour, titled Sing Blue Silver; an edited one-hour cut of Arena, titled As the Lights Go Down, was broadcast on several US channels.
 Live recordings from across the tour and a new studio song, the Rodgers-produced "The Wild Boys", were compiled and released in late 1984 on a live album, also titled Arena.